Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 The cam's WDR (wide dynamic range) is also able to balance light & dark spots perfectly to give the driver the best possible visuals.

-Good IR night vision is a necessity for these devices including non rideshare drivers and they've done a terrific job implementing it here.
+Good IR night vision is a necessity for these devices, especially for non-rideshare drivers.
+They've done a terrific job implementing it here.

 Super Capacitor Battery